Esri/i3s-spec/format/Indexed 3d Scene Layer Format Specification.md

 | I3SVersion              | One of {1.3, 1.4, 1.5, 1.6, **1.7**, 2.0} |
 | nodeCount               | Total number of nodes in the SLPK         |

-**Folder Pattern**

-The example below shows a Scene Layer Package archive with the `BASIC` folder pattern.
-The I3S specification also allows an `EXTENDED` folder pattern, which uses subtree partitions to avoid problems with very large packages.

 ### 1.7 SLPK Structure